ufal/tamiltb/README.md

     README.md - This file

-## TMT Format
+## Treex Format

-Dependency trees can be viewed/modified using tree editor [TrEd](https://ufal.mff.cuni.cz/tred).
+Dependency trees can be viewed/modified using tree editor [TrEd](https://ufal.mff.cuni.cz/tred) with the EasyTreex extension.
-Use tmttred for viewing TamilTB.v0.1.tmt.

 ## CoNLL Format

-CoNLL format is provided mainly to use machine learning parsers to train the parsing models for Tamil
+CoNLL format is provided mainly to use machine learning tools to train and test tagging and parsing models.
+It is created automatically from the Treex version, which is the master file.

 ## License

-TamilTB.v0.1 by Institute of Formal and Applied Linguistics (ÚFAL) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+TamilTB.v0.1 by Institute of Formal and Applied Linguistics (ÚFAL) is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).